phng3001/phng3001.github.io/_pages/about.md

   - /about.html
 ---

-I'm a microbiologist focused on translating omics data into biological insights.
+I am a microbiologist focused on translating omics data into biological insights.

-I'm currently working as a Research Associate in [Professor Marc Ouellette’s lab](https://www.crchudequebec.ulaval.ca/en/researcher/marc-ouellette/) at [the CHU de Québec – Université Laval Research Center](https://www.crchudequebec.ulaval.ca/en/).
+I am currently working as a Research Associate in [Professor Marc Ouellette’s lab](https://www.crchudequebec.ulaval.ca/en/researcher/marc-ouellette/) at the CHU de Québec – Université Laval Research Center.

 I earned a PhD in Process Engineering, specializing in Microbiology, from [AgroParisTech](https://www.agroparistech.fr/en), Paris-Saclay University (France).
 I then completed my postdoctoral training in my current lab, focusing on antimicrobial resistance in *Streptococcus pneumoniae*.